-The CISG foresees the right for specific performance.45 However, Art.
-28 CISG stipulates that a court is not obliged to grant specific performance under the Convention if it would not do so for similar sales contracts under its domestic law.
-This poses of course a problem as 'it ostensibly allows each State to apply their own law' - at least for the case of specific performance.46 However, there are very few cases mentioning or discussing this provision.
+specific performance under the Convention if it would not do so for similar sales contracts under its domestic law.
+This poses of course a problem as 'it ostensibly allows each State to apply their own law' - at least for the case of specific performance.45 However, there are very few cases mentioning or discussing this provision.

 In the event the sold goods are found to lack conformity, the buyer is required to notify the seller under Art.
 39(1) CISG or Art.
 43(1) CISG within a reasonable time.
-Failing which, the buyer in principle loses its rights that may arise due to the non-conformity.
-47 However, Art.
+Failing which, the buyer in principle loses its rights that may arise due to the nonconformity.
+However, Art.
 44 CISG states that certain remedies (price reduction and damages, except for loss of profits) may be retained if the buyer has a 'reasonable excuse' for its failure to give notice within a reasonable time.
 The CISG Advisory Council questions effectiveness of the provision as Art.
 39 CISG and Art.
-43 CISG 'contain language that can fairly be interpreted to reach any result that article 44 was intended to reach.
-48 Case law clearly shows that courts and arbitral tribunals seldom apply this exception and therefore the practical impact of Art.
-44 CISG is minor.
+43 CISG 'contain language that can fairly be interpreted to reach any result that Art.
+44 was intended to reach.'
+Case law clearly shows that courts and arbitral tribunals seldom apply this exception and therefore the practical impact of Art.
+44 CISG is a minor one.